Distributionally robust risk evaluation with a causality constraint and structural information: Sample complexity and optimization

 where $\sigma = (\sigma_1, ..., \sigma_N)$, with $\sigma_i$s independent uniform random variables taking values in $\{ -1, + 1\}$.

 For any positive integer $N$, the Rademacher complexity of $\cG$ is the expectation of the empirical Rademacher complexity over all samples of size $N$ drawn according to $\mu$:

-\end{definition} { The random variables $\sigma_i$ are called Rademacher variables.
+\end{definition} The random variables $\sigma_i$ are called Rademacher variables.
 The supremum over $g \in \cG$ in \eqref{ERC} measures how well the hypothesis set $\cG$ correlates with random noise $\sigma$ over a given sample $S$.
 Hence, the (empirical) Rademacher complexity measures on average the richness of the function family $\cG$.
-It is worth noting that other measures of complexity, such as covering numbers and Vapnik-Chervonenkis (VC) dimension, are also connected to Rademacher complexity.}

 Let $\Theta_k$ be a given hypothesis set.
 Denote $\cR( \cG_k \circ \varphi_N; N')$ as the Rademacher complexity of the family of functions $g_{l,t}( \varphi_N(\cdot))$, with $g_{l, t}$ from $\Theta_k$ and the sample size as $N'$. $D(\theta, \varepsilon; \hat{\mu} \circ \varphi^{-1}_N)$ depends on the hypothesis set $\Theta_k$ via $F$ in \eqref{eq:minimax}.
 We need to consider $\cR( F( \Theta_k \circ \varphi_N); N)$ as the Rademacher complexity of the family of the function $F$ composited with $g_{l,t}( \varphi_N(\cdot))$ and $h_{l,t}( \varphi_N(\cdot))$ from $\Theta_k$.